uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 ```
 Those instruct Taskomatic to regenerate the repo metadata files and to regenerate entries in `rhnServerNeededCache`.

+The decision whether to perform these actions via an XMLRPC API or directly in the exported SQL script is left as an implementation detail.

 ## Impact on existing components and users
 All code would be new in a new component, so no change to existing components is expected.
 No impact on existing users is expected at all until the old implementation is dropped.